 The organization compares the Current Profile and the Target Profile to determine gaps.
 To address those gaps, it creates a prioritized action plan that draws on mission drivers, a cost/benefit analysis, and an understanding of risk to achieve the outcomes in the Target Profile.
 The organization then determines resources necessary to address the gaps.
 Using Profiles in this manner enables the organization to make informed decisions about cybersecurity activities, supports risk management, and allows the organization to perform cost-effective, targeted improvements.
-Table 4 provides an overview of a hypothetical gap analysis for a specific Subcategory outcome (PR.AC-3) for three organizations using three different approaches.
+Tables 3a, 3b, and 3c provide an overview of a hypothetical gap analysis for a specific Subcategory outcome (PR.AC-3) for three organizations using three different approaches.